cardano-foundation/CIPs/CIP-????/README.md

 #### Using Beacon Tokens
 Every native token has two configurable fields: the policy ID and the token name.
 The policy ID will be application specific while the token name can be data specific.
 To use a beacon token, simply create a native token that is unique to your application and if necessary, control how UTxOs with beacons can be spent.

-I've created a few basic reference implementations:
+Here are a few basic reference implementations:

 - [Cardano-Address-Book](https://github.com/fallen-icarus/cardano-address-book) - a personal payment address book on Cardano that is tied to a user's payment pubkey.
 It uses the Tx metadata API to broadcast all metadata attached to the transactions containing the beacon.
 The address book is the aggregation of all of the metadata.
 This application can be generalized to store *any* information in a way that is unique to, and protected by, the user's payment pubkey.
 The beacon token name is the user's payment pubkey hash.
 Minting the beacon requires the signature of the payment pubkey hash used for the token name.
 This guarantees that only Alice can mint Alice's personal beacon.